cpun94/personal-analytics-projects/README.md

 This section lists and summarizes each personal project in a short, easy to digest format for readers.
 For more detailed information on each project, please visit specific project folders under the table of contents.

 #### Project 1: Vancouver Housing Prices (2004-2024)
-- Description: Exploratory Data Analysis (EDA)
+- Description: Exploratory Data Analysis (EDA) on Vancouver real estate sales between 2004 and 2024.
 - Skills: descriptive statistics, data preparation, data exploration, and data visualization
 - Technology tools: Python (NumPy, Pandas, MaplotLib, SeaBorn)